espressif/esp-idf/docs/en/api-guides/wifi.rst

   - The DHCP client rebinds to a different address.
   - The static-configured IPV4 address is changed.

-Whether the IPV4 address is changed or NOT is indicated by field "ip_change" of system_event_sta_got_ip_t.
+Whether the IPV4 address is changed or NOT is indicated by field ``ip_change`` of ``ip_event_got_ip_t``.

 The socket is based on the IPV4 address, which means that, if the IPV4 changes, all sockets relating to this IPV4 will become abnormal.
 Upon receiving this event, the application needs to close all sockets and recreate the application when the IPV4 changes to a valid one.

-SYSTEM_EVENT_AP_STA_GOT_IP6
+IP_EVENT_GOT_IP6
 ++++++++++++++++++++++++++++++++++++
-This event arises when the IPV6 SLAAC supports auto-configures an address for the ESP32, or when this address changes.
+This event arises when the IPV6 SLAAC support auto-configures an address for the ESP32, or when this address changes.
 The event means that everything is ready and the application can begin its tasks (e.g., creating sockets).

-SYSTEM_EVENT_STA_LOST_IP
+IP_STA_LOST_IP
 ++++++++++++++++++++++++++++++++++++
 This event arises when the IPV4 address become invalid.

-SYSTEM_EVENT_STA_LOST_IP doesn't arise immediately after the WiFi disconnects, instead it starts an IPV4 address lost timer, if the IPV4 address is got before ip lost timer expires, SYSTEM_EVENT_STA_LOST_IP doesn't happen.
+IP_STA_LOST_IP doesn't arise immediately after the WiFi disconnects, instead it starts an IPV4 address lost timer, if the IPV4 address is got before ip lost timer expires, IP_EVENT_STA_LOST_IP doesn't happen.
 Otherwise, the event arises when IPV4 address lost timer expires.

 Generally the application don't need to care about this event, it is just a debug event to let the application know that the IPV4 address is lost.

-SYSTEM_EVENT_AP_START
+WIFI_EVENT_AP_START
 ++++++++++++++++++++++++++++++++++++
-Similar to <`SYSTEM_EVENT_STA_START`_>.
+Similar to <`WIFI_EVENT_STA_START`_>.

-SYSTEM_EVENT_AP_STOP
+WIFI_EVENT_AP_STOP
 ++++++++++++++++++++++++++++++++++++
-Similar to <`SYSTEM_EVENT_STA_STOP`_>.
+Similar to <`WIFI_EVENT_STA_STOP`_>.

-SYSTEM_EVENT_AP_STACONNECTED
+WIFI_EVENT_AP_STACONNECTED
 ++++++++++++++++++++++++++++++++++++
-Every time a station is connected to ESP32 AP, the <`SYSTEM_EVENT_AP_STACONNECTED`_> will arise.
+Every time a station is connected to ESP32 AP, the <`WIFI_EVENT_AP_STACONNECTED`_> will arise.
 Upon receiving this event, the event task will do nothing, and the application callback can also ignore it.
 However, you may want to do something, for example, to get the info of the connected STA, etc.

-SYSTEM_EVENT_AP_STADISCONNECTED
+WIFI_EVENT_AP_STADISCONNECTED
 ++++++++++++++++++++++++++++++++++++
 This event can happen in the following scenarios: